Samsung/tizen-docs/docs/application/web/guides/personal/contacts.md

    }
    ```

-   When searching for contacts, you can create [attribute filters](./data/data-filter-w.md#filter), [attribute range filters](./data/data-filter-w.md#range), and [composite filters](./data/data-filter-w.md#composite) based on [specific filter attributes](./data/data-filter-w.md#contact).
-You can also [sort the search results](./data/data-filter-w.md#use_modes).
+   When searching for contacts, you can you can create [attribute filters](../data/data-filter.md#creating-attribute-filters), [attribute range filters](../data/data-filter.md#creating-attribute-range-filters), and [composite filters](../data/data-filter.md#creating-composite-filters) based on [specific filter attributes](../data/data-filter.md#contact-filter-attributes)..
+You can also [sort the search results](../data/data-filter.md#using-sorting-modes).
 In this example, contacts whose first name contains "Chris" are retrieved and sorted in the ascending order based on their last name.

 3. To update contacts: